django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/en.settings.md

 #### TINYWIKI_SIGNUP_URL

-This setting deines the *Sign Up*-URL of the site.
+This setting defines the *Sign Up*-URL of the site.
 If TinyWiki is the main application it defaults to ```reverse_lazy("tinywiki:auth-signup")```, else it it set to the setting *SIGNUP_URL*.